 Bookworms and writers, this one’s for you.
-Looking for somewhere to read or indulge in some writing without distraction?
-Here are our fave spots around Singapore for getting lost in a good book…
+Looking for somewhere to read or write without distraction?
+These quiet spots are great for getting lost in a good book…

-This is for the bookworms and bibliophiles, and everyone else who’s always on the lookout for places in Singapore to chill with a book and read (or jot down your thoughts) till the sun sets.
-There’s always the neighbourhood cafe, but (a) you probably have to jostle for seats on the weekend, and (b) you might end up outstaying your welcome (cue the judgey eyes).
-So we’re letting you in on our favourite places for reading to your heart’s content, from dedicated reading rooms to hip book cafes and even pay-to-use hangout spots.
-We think Fitzgerald would have approved.
+This is for the bookworms and the bibliophiles, and everyone else who’s always on the lookout for places in Singapore to chill with a good book and read (or jot down your thoughts) till the sun sets.
+There’s always your neighbourhood cafe, but (a) you probably have to jostle for seats on the weekend, and (b) you might end up outstaying your welcome (cue the judgy eyes).
+So we’re letting you in on our favourite places to read to your heart’s content, from dedicated reading spots to hip book cafes and even pay-to-use hangouts in Singapore.
+We think Fitzgerald would approve.

 Open Book Cafe at Grassroots Bookroom

 There are plenty of independent bookstores over the island, but not all of them come with their own cafes, which is why we’re particularly fond of Grassroots Bookroom at Bukit Pasoh.
-It’s a quaint little place which mainly stocks Chinese books, but head to the end of the store where you can find their cafe with a cosy retro vibe.
+It’s a quaint little place that mainly stocks Chinese books, but head to the back of the store to find the cafe with a cosy retro vibe.
 Grab a hot tea, whip out your book and settle in for a serious reading session.

 The Book Cafe

-As its name suggests, this is a book-themed cafe which serves casual dining alongside a diverse selection of reading materials that you can browse through.
-There’s also free wi-fi and powerpoints available so you bring your laptop if you’re working on some writing of your own.
-Come earlier if you hope to grab a spot on one of their fluffy couches; they tend to be a favourite amongst other like-minded book lovers.
+As its name suggests, this is a book-themed cafe that serves casual dining alongside a diverse selection of reading materials that you can browse through.
+It also offers free wi-fi and powerpoints, so you bring your laptop if you’re working on some writing of your own.
+Come earlier if you hope to grab a spot on one of the fluffy couches; they tend to be a favourite amongst other like-minded book lovers.

-Nothing beats reading while soaking in some flora and fauna, which makes Wheeler’s Estate at Seletar Aerospace Park the perfect place for lazy Sunday afternoons.
-It’s slightly off the grid but we promise it’s worth it, being aesthetically gorgeous and there’s plenty of outdoor seating, be it on benches or rattan chairs!
-So pair your book with some delicious brunch and coffee, and be prepared to while your weekends away.
+Nothing beats reading while surrounded by flora and fauna, which makes Wheeler’s Estate at Seletar Aerospace Park the perfect place for lazy Sunday afternoons.
+It’s slightly off the grid but we promise it’s worth it, as the space is gorgeous and it offers plenty of outdoor seating on benches and rattan chairs!
+So pair your book with some delicious brunch and coffee, then get ready to while your weekend away.

 Co-working offices are all the rage nowadays, and this pay-per-use concept has also weaved itself into Singapore’s cafe culture.
-Okay, Coffeemin actually labels itself as an ‘anticafe’ but it comes complete with plenty of amenities (snacks and drinks, xbox, board games, everyone’s BFF that is the wifi…) and all you are charged is an hourly or daily rate.
-Books are more than welcome here, and you can stay for as long as you want so you don’t have to worry about judging looks from other cafe patrons.
+Okay, Coffeemin actually labels itself as an ‘anti cafe’ but it comes complete with plenty of amenities (snacks and drinks, Xbox, board games, everyone’s BFF that is the wi-fi…) and only charges an hourly or daily rate.
+Books are more than welcome here, and you can stay for as long as you want.

 Rediscover your local library…

-This may seem like a no-brainer, but we truly believe libraries to be worthy of a shoutout, especially those with plenty of seating areas (more plus points if the aesthetics are on point).
-And don’t ignore the heartlands: Jurong Regional Library and Tampines Regional Library tick the boxes with all those well-lit designated reading spaces.
+This may seem like a no-brainer, but we truly believe libraries to be worthy of a shoutout, especially those with plenty of seating areas (plus points if the aesthetics are on point).
+And don’t ignore the heartlands either: Jurong Regional Library and Tampines Regional Library tick the boxes with their well-lit designated reading spaces.
 Feeling artsy?
-Plonk yourself at library@esplanade where there is a large selection of arts-related books and lots of sofa seats.
+Plonk yourself down on one of the sofa seats at library@esplanade and browse through the large selection of arts-related books.

 National libraries, various locations islandwide.